Matt-Shenkman/conversational-booking-agent/README.md

 - If scraping fails, inspect or update selectors in `getSuggestedSlots.js` and `tryBookSlot.js`.
 - Use `console.log` in each function to trace behavior.
 - Use `DEBUG=1 node index.js` to add your own conditional logs.
+- I left debug statements on for now as they provide additional context on to requests.
+Would turn them off in prod.

 ---